Employment

 • Have knowledge of, uphold, model, and communicate the mission of The O’Neal School.

-• Liaise and collaborate with colleagues, including Art Department Chair, division heads, fellow teachers, counselor, and other resources.
+• Liaise and collaborate with colleagues, including Division Heads, department chair, fellow teachers, counselor, and other resources.

 • Participate in sponsorship of student extracurricular activities.